The 10 Best Thermal Carafe Coffee Makers (Unbiased Reviews)

 The brewing cycle is carefully controlled to allow for pre-infusion and then pulsed water release at a consistent 196-205 degrees.
 And it’s really fast too.
 It’ll brew a ½ carafe in 4 minutes, and only takes only 6 minutes to fill up the carafe to its 10 cup capacity.

 If the high-quality metal construction and the 5-year warranty are anything to go by, you’ll probably be leaving this kids to your kids in your will.
-No wonder then that it has a 4.3-star rating on Amazon.

 The Bottom Line